Python Application Analysis

 • Qualifier: py2.py3-none-any

-The package dependencies with name and exact version are also evaluated:
+Package dependencies with name and exact version in the [package.dependencies] section are evaluated.
+For example:

 • Name: colorama